 You are here

-Etat des Lieux en anglais (inventory of fixtures in France): download and FAQ
+État des lieux (inventory of fixtures in France): download and FAQ

 The état des lieux is a report that is an important step in the rental process, and is not to be overlooked!
 Our Frequently Asked Questions guide to the état des lieux in France explains everything you need to know about this essential piece of paperwork.

-You can also find French état des lieux (inventory of fixtures) in French and this article about état des lieux for English-speakers written in French.
+You can also find French versions of the état des lieux (inventory of fixtures) and this artcicle about the état des lieux for English-speakers written in French.

 What is an état des lieux?

 The état des lieux, or inventory and condition report, is a report that describes in detail the state of a rented property, including its rooms and any furniture or equipment within it.
 It should be done when a tenant first enters a property, as well as when the tenant leaves it.

 Find out MoreGuide to finding a house or apartment in France

 Is the état des lieux obligatory?